 Zing Zang truly nails the cheap and cheerful bloody mary.
 Though the cans average a dollar or two each, the classic brand keeps quality at the forefront.
 It combines seven different vegetable juices with a sprinkling of seasoning for a crowd-pleasing bloody mary mix.

 Mix one part vodka with 4 ounces of mix.
 Each can holds 8 ounces—enough for two drinks at only 20 calories each.
-Rim the glass with your favorite salt, pour the mix over ice, and add a healthy squeeze of lime and dash of hot sauce.
+Rim the glass with your favorite salt, pour the mix over ice, and add a squeeze of lime and dash of hot sauce.

 Thanks to the single-serving format, these cans are particularly excellent for sipping outside—think barbecues, camping expeditions, and al fresco drinking.
 Zing Zang also makes canned bloody marys with included alcohol if you’re looking to make your brunch cocktails even easier.